gmschroe/vfsg-noise-solution/README.md

 ## Tools

-I created this visualisation using R (the R output in the plots folder) and used Figma for the text and final layout.
+I created this visualisation using R (the R output is in the plots folder) and used Figma for the text and final layout.

 ## License